authzed/workshops/secure-rag-pipelines/README.md

 This workshop gives you hands-on knowledge on using ReBAC to safeguard sensitive data in RAG pipelines.
 You will learn how to pre-filter and post-filter vector database queries with a list of authorized object IDs to improve security and efficiency.

-This workshop uses DeepSeek R1 (via OpenRouter) LLM, OpenAI for Embeddings, Pinecone as a Vector Database, Langchain, Jupyter Notebook and SpiceDB
+This workshop uses DeepSeek R1 LLM (via OpenRouter), OpenAI for Embeddings, Pinecone as a Vector Database, Langchain, Jupyter Notebook and SpiceDB

 ### Why is this important?